SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: Conclusions

 \section{Conclusions}

-In this work, we have developed SAILOR, a set of software components for ROS 2 to provide an anchoring process in a cognitive architecture of a robotic system.
-We have further introduced an anchoring pipeline that performs an object detection process and afterward performs a pointCloud-based physical feature extraction process, rather than the reviewed state-of-the-art works that perform the process all the way around.
+In this work, we have developed SAILOR, a set of software components for ROS 2 to provide a symbolic anchoring process in a cognitive architecture of a robotic system.
+We have further introduced a symbolic anchoring pipeline that performs an object detection process and afterward performs a point cloud-based physical feature extraction process, rather than the reviewed state-of-the-art works that perform the process all the way around.

 The developed matching function is based on a neural network.
 It defines a ResNet Siamese followed by a PerceptAnchor Network and finishing in a Binary Classifier.
 The use of state-of-the-art datasets allowed us to measure its performance.
-The classifier performance for the nuScenes dataset (outdoor environment) shows that nuScenes test had better performance in accuracy and recall than MOTFront test appears to perform better overall on the outdoor environment and MOTFront test has a higher precision and F1-score than the nuScenes test model.
+The classifier performance for the nuScenes dataset (outdoor environment) shows that the nuScenes test had better performance in accuracy and recall than the MOTFront test appears to perform better overall in the outdoor environment and the MOTFront test has higher precision and F1-score than the nuScenes test model.
 For the MOTFront dataset (indoor environment), the MOTFront test appears to have a better precision score, as expected, while the Mix dataset has a better recall.
 Overall, it's difficult to determine which model is definitively better for either indoor or outdoor environments, as the performance can depend on many factors such as the specific task, dataset and evaluation metrics.
-However, based on the provided table, we can say that the Mix dataset appears to perform well on both indoor and outdoor environments, while the MOTFront dataset has a high precision score for indoor environments.
+However, based on the provided table, we can say that the Mix dataset appears to perform well in both indoor and outdoor environments, while the MOTFront dataset has a high precision score for indoor environments.

 Finally, it was initially tested and deployed in the TIAGo robot.
 However, further, development is needed.
 The reason is that the robot works with a noisy sensor and the SAILOR performance is directly linked to the slower component in the pipeline.
 Initial tests with noisy network connections reduce the process performance.